 - 12.4.
-Its terms of reference and governance arrangements are set out in Appendix 5 Business Board - 12.5.
-The decision-making structure is set out below:
+Its terms of reference and governance arrangements are set out in Appendix 5 - Business Board - 12.5.
+The decision-making structure is set out below: Remove Land Commission and out of date

 13. Management Structure

 Statutory Officers

 - 13.1.
 The Combined Authority will appoint a: - (a) Head of Paid Service (known as Chief Executive); - (b) Monitoring Officer; - (c) Chief Finance Officer (S73); - (d) Scrutiny Officer. - 13.2.
 Their functions and responsibilities are set out in Chapter 17 Officer Scheme of Delegation and Proper Officers.